or-drop-tables-team/sup/README.md

     │   │   ├── main
     │   │   ├── test

+#### Getting It Into Eclipse
+Clone the repository to your local machine.
+Then, in Eclipse, select "File -> Import... -> Maven -> Existing Maven Project".
+Then locate the directory you cloned and finish the import into Eclipse.

 #### Building
 To run all the unit tests, select "Run -> Run As -> Maven Test".
 This will execute the unit tests for all three modules.